 You might notice that I put some non-obvious chunks earlier in the projects than you may have.
 For instance, on the book project, I put contacting an editor before writing your first draft.
 Why?
 Because it’s helpful to know who your editor is before you start writing so you can get some editorial support as you’re writing and because it addresses one of the drag points that happen in the writing process.
 Likewise, “set up your bed-building area” reduces the frustration of moving things multiple times just because you didn’t think the project through.

+- Use the Two-Hour Rule as a guideline for your chunks.
 A natural question people have about chunking is how much to chunk projects down.
 The Two-Hour Rule comes in handy here, for the simple reason that we generally know how much we can get done in two focused hours and it allows us to start creating standard units of creative time for projects.
-I’ll discuss this more in the future, but I wanted to share a chunk of the project with you today.